engantung/UNITY/1st Person Shooter/README.md

 if the player shoot the boss, then stop more spawnees

 ![alt text](https://github.com/engantung/UNITY/blob/main/1st%20Person%20Shooter/Figure%201.png?raw=true)

+Download the project file to try in your Unity : [click here](https://youtu.be/t_ZyFV6-Wsc)

 How to Open the Files
 1. Unzip the Zipped File
 2. Open the Unity Hub